-- Characterization of small molecule fragments ≥10 Da
+- Kinetic characterization of small molecules ≥10 Da

 Agile R100 takes data continuously throughout your experiment, enabling you to gain accurate affinity measurements (KD) and rate constants (kon and koff).